bjrtx/data_structures/README.md

 # data_structures

 OCaml library with various functional data structures.
-Currently mostly heap-based priority queues.

-For now, there is only partial laziness-based amortization, but I am planning on covering at least Okasaki's textbook.
+Partial laziness-based amortization; I am planning on covering at least Okasaki's textbook.

 For sorting, `BottomUpMergeSort` collections are about as efficient as the standard library's `List.sort`.